jefflau/jest-fetch-mock/README.md

 - `fetch.dontMock()` - Change the default behavior to not mock any fetches until `fetch.resetMocks()` or `fetch.doMock()` is called
 - `fetch.doMock(bodyOrFunction?, responseInit?)` - Reverses `fetch.dontMock()`.
 This is the default state after `fetch.resetMocks()`
 - `fetch.dontMockOnce()` - For the next fetch, do not mock then return to the default behavior for subsequent fetches.
 Can be chained.
-- `fetch.doMockOnce(bodyOrFunction?, responseInit?)` - For the next fetch, mock the response then return to the default behavior for subsequent fetches.
+- `fetch.doMockOnce(bodyOrFunction?, responseInit?)` or `fetch.mockOnce` - For the next fetch, mock the response then return to the default behavior for subsequent fetches.
 Can be chained.
-- `fetch.doMockIf(urlOrPredicate, bodyOrFunction?, responseInit?):fetch` - causes all fetches to be not be mocked unless they match the given string/RegExp/predicate
+- `fetch.doMockIf(urlOrPredicate, bodyOrFunction?, responseInit?):fetch` or `fetch.mockIf` - causes all fetches to be not be mocked unless they match the given string/RegExp/predicate
   (i.e. "only mock 'fetch' if the request is for the given URL otherwise, use the real fetch implementation")
 - `fetch.dontMockIf(urlOrPredicate, bodyOrFunction?, responseInit?):fetch` - causes all fetches to be mocked unless they match the given string/RegExp/predicate
   (i.e. "don't mock 'fetch' if the request is for the given URL, otherwise mock the request")
-- `fetch.doMockOnceIf(urlOrPredicate, bodyOrFunction?, responseInit?):fetch` - causes the next fetch to be mocked if it matches the given string/RegExp/predicate.
+- `fetch.doMockOnceIf(urlOrPredicate, bodyOrFunction?, responseInit?):fetch` or `fetch.mockOnceIf` - causes the next fetch to be mocked if it matches the given string/RegExp/predicate.
 Can be chained.
   (i.e. "only mock 'fetch' if the next request is for the given URL otherwise, use the default behavior")
 - `fetch.dontMockOnceIf(urlOrPredicate):fetch` - causes the next fetch to be not be mocked if it matches the given string/RegExp/predicate.
 Can be chained.
   (i.e. "don't mock 'fetch' if the next request is for the given URL, otherwise use the default behavior")